thetschulian/dailyUsed/OTP_QR_to_TEXT/readme.md

 - Decode OTP QR codes into readable secrets
 - Supports Google Authenticator exports
-- Easily migrate to other OTP tools like Bitwarden, Reiner SCT, etc.
+- Easily migrate to other OTP tools like Bitwarden, Reiner SCT, and more
 - Everything runs **locally** on your computer — no data is sent externally

 ## ⚠️ Disclaimer

 This tool is provided **as-is**, without any guarantees or warranties.
-While all processing is done locally on your machine, you are solely responsible for how you use the extracted data.
+All processing is performed locally on your machine, and you are solely responsible for how you use the extracted data.

 > **Important Notes:**
-> - I am **not responsible** for any scripts, code snippets, or third-party components included or referenced in this project.
+> - I am **not responsible** for any included scripts, JavaScript code, or third-party components referenced in this project.
-> - Always **verify** that the newly generated OTP codes match the originals **before deleting** your existing authenticator entries — especially with Google Authenticator exports.
+> - Always **verify** that the newly generated OTP codes match the originals **before deleting** your existing authenticator entries — especially when migrating from Google Authenticator.
 > - Use this tool at your own risk.
-Misuse or incorrect handling of OTP secrets may result in loss of access to critical accounts.
+Improper handling of OTP secrets may result in permanent loss of access to your accounts.

 ## 🛠️ Usage

+1. Download the repository.
+2. Open the `html` file in your browser.
-Simply scan or upload an OTP QR code and the tool will extract the secret key in plain text format.
-You can then import it into your preferred OTP manager.
+3. Upload an OTP QR code — the tool will extract the secret key in plain text format.
+4. Import the extracted secret into your preferred OTP manager.

+> If errors occur, try cropping the image so that only the QR code remains visible in the screenshot.

 ---